 How Does Content Spread?

-The ability to cross platforms with ease requires a greater understanding of the current state of distributed publishing — and how to reach your maximum audience without sacrificing everything to social.
-Axios founder Jim VandeHei recently attributed much of the new media company's success to a revamped monetization of page views, because the old school method cheapened user experience:
+The ability to cross platforms with ease requires a greater understanding of the current state of distributed publishing — and how to reach your maximum audience without sacrificing everything to third-party platforms.
+In an interview with Vanity Fair, Axios founder Jim VandeHei talked about the importance of prioritizing your audience's behaviors:

 "The lust for really good content is rising, not falling, so that indicator tells me that if you can build a big, smart business and understand your audience, things are going to get better for you." — Jim VandeHei